LGBT and Child Therapist

 I'm here to talk about the stuff you might have been told, "we don't talk about that."

 I have a Master’s degree in Clinical Psychology from Antioch University, Los Angeles.
-Mostly recently, I worked with unhoused/homeless adults in Skid Row in downtown Los Angeles through The People Concern.
-I have experience working at COLORS, a free LGBTQIA+ therapy program for youth ages 12-25.
-I also provided free therapy to middle school kids on-site at Rise Kohyang Middle School for the 2023-2024 school year through the Antioch University Counseling Center’s school-based program.
+Mostly recently, I worked at a residential facility for teens with a primary mental health diagnosis, with many were coming directly from psychiatric hospitalization.
+I also have experience with teens and young adults working with an online LGBTQIA+ program and on-site at a middle school in Koreatown for the 2023-2024 school year.
+With adults, I've also worked with those experiencing homelessness in Skid Row in downtown Los Angeles through The People Concern.
 These experiences have only deepened the empathetic lens I see the world and my clients through, recognizing the powerful forces of external systems and their injustices.

 Now, I’m using that experience of asking questions and organizing information to help individuals improve their mental health and well-being.
 My goal is to support and empower you.